Why Doesn't Buddhism Follow the Hindu Caste System? A Deep Dive into Equality and Liberation

 The Buddha's Rejection of Social Hierarchy: A Historical Perspective

 Siddhartha Gautama, the historical Buddha, was born into a Kshatriya family, a privileged position within the Hindu caste system.
-However, his experiences witnessing suffering, including the suffering of those in lower castes, led him to question the legitimacy of the system.
+Still, his experiences witnessing suffering, including the suffering of those in lower castes, led him to question the legitimacy of the system.
 The Buddha's teachings explicitly challenged the notion of inherent superiority or inferiority based on birth.
 He emphasized the universal potential for enlightenment, accessible to all beings regardless of their social standing.
 His monastic order, open to men and women from all backgrounds, further solidified this egalitarian principle.
-This radical departure from the existing social order was a significant factor in the early growth of Buddhism, particularly among those marginalized by the Hindu caste system.
+Now, this radical departure from the existing social order was a significant factor in the early growth of Buddhism, particularly among those marginalized by the Hindu caste system.
 The promise of spiritual equality resonated strongly with those who felt oppressed by the limitations and injustices imposed by their caste.

 The Four Noble Truths and the Eightfold Path: Universal Principles